seemon/SHRVAS/README.md

 ## Description:

-HRVAS is a complete and self-contained heart rate variability analysis software     (HRVAS) package.
-HRVAS offers several preprocessing options.
-HRVAS offers time-domeain, freq-domain, time-frequency, and nonlinear HRV analysis.
+SHRVAS is a complete and self-contained heart rate variability analysis software (HRVAS) package.
+SHRVAS offers several preprocessing options.
+SHRVAS offers time-domeain, freq-domain, time-frequency, and nonlinear HRV analysis.
 All results can be exported to an Excel file.
-For processing many files HRVAS offers a bach processing feature.
+For processing many files SHRVAS offers a bach processing feature.
 All settings/options can be saved to a .mat file and reloaded for future HRV analysis.
-Upon starting HRVAS all previously used settings/options are loaded.
+Upon starting SHRVAS all previously used settings/options are loaded.

-HRVAS was orignally hosted at Sourceforge.com were it has been downloaded almost 10,000 times.  [http://sourceforge.net/projects/hrvas/](http://sourceforge.net/projects/hrvas/)

 ### Citations

+Ramshur, J. (2010). **Design, Evaluation, and Application of Heart Rate Variability Analysis Software (HRVAS)**.
+Masters Thesis.
+University of Memphis, Memphis, TN.
 Ramshur, J. (2010). **Design, Evaluation, and Application of Heart Rate Variability Analysis Software (HRVAS)**.
 Masters Thesis.
 University of Memphis, Memphis, TN.